Veterinary Diagnostic Lab & Pharmacy

 Endoscopes are minimally invasive and can be inserted into the openings of the body, such as the mouth or anus.

-At our vet lab in Suffolk County, we have the ability to run numerous common and specialized blood tests to determine your pet's health and to diagnose illness.
+At our vet lab in Deer Park, we have the ability to run numerous common and specialized blood tests to determine your pet's health and to diagnose illness.

 The most common veterinary blood tests we do are CBC (complete blood count), white blood count, platelets and more.

 This key diagnostic test provides your vet with critical insights into the chemical and physical properties of your pet's urine.

 Urinalysis is primarily used to check the health of your animal's urinary tract system and kidneys.
 That said, it can also be helpful in identifying issues in other organ systems and is important for diagnosing metabolic diseases such as diabetes.

 This valuable diagnostic test can be conducted on both healthy and sick animals.
 It should be included in any comprehensive evaluation of your pet's general health.